 Input: pip3 install beautifulsoup4.
 If the return value is a requirement already satisfied, that means the installation is done.

-In BeautifulSoup4 documentation, there is a section that explains the difference among parsers, but basically, they suggest installing and use the lxml parser and html5lib parser.
-So here I show how to install in Mac terminal:
+In BeautifulSoup4 documentation, there is a section that explains the difference among parsers.
+But basically, they suggest installing and using the lxml parser and html5lib parser.
+So here I show how to install it in a Mac terminal:

 Pip3 install lxml